Territorial Recruitment Centre officers without balaclavas and only under video recording: the commission proposed new rules for mobilization measures

 4) Deletion of video recordings after 30 days

-Therefore, the Commission recommended increasing the minimum storage period of recordings to 90 calendar days.
+In this regard, the Commission recommended increasing the minimum storage period of recordings to 90 calendar days.

 Recommendations regarding mobilization measures